RESEARCHERS

 International Society for Optics and Photonics (SPIE)

-• To all hybrid edited by SPIE
+• To all hybrid published by SPIE.

-• It is necessary that the author be the corresponding author and sign with affiliation UPC
+• It is necessary that the author be the corresponding author and sign with affiliation UPC.

-• Unlimited number of APCs
+• Unlimited number of APCs.

-• More information within each magazine
+• More information within each magazine.

 In the transformative agreement with SPIE, the UPC has an unlimited number of APCs.